wp-labs/wp-open-api/docs/en/connector_guide.md

 `ConnectorDef` provides a builder method:
 - `with_scope(scope: ConnectorScope) -> Self`: set the scope and return self.

-**ConnectorDefProvider** trait: unified interface for connector definition and validation.
+**SourceDefProvider** trait: interface for Source connector definition and validation.
-- `source_def(&self) -> ConnectorDef`: returns the Source connector definition; panics if not implemented.
+- `source_def(&self) -> ConnectorDef`: returns the Source connector definition (required).
-- `sink_def(&self) -> ConnectorDef`: returns the Sink connector definition; panics if not implemented.
 - `validate_source(&self, def: &ConnectorDef) -> Result<(), String>`: validate a Source definition; defaults to `Ok(())`.

+**SinkDefProvider** trait: interface for Sink connector definition and validation.
+- `sink_def(&self) -> ConnectorDef`: returns the Sink connector definition (required).
 - `validate_sink(&self, def: &ConnectorDef) -> Result<(), String>`: validate a Sink definition; defaults to `Ok(())`.

+> Connectors can implement one or both traits as needed.
+For example, a pure Source connector only needs to implement `SourceDefProvider`, while a pure Sink connector only needs `SinkDefProvider`.

 ## 2. Sink Runtime Interfaces